Information for Students

 Dress code varies depending on placement site, please use your professional judgment and check in with your OT.

-The dress code is covered in more detail in OSOT 528 preparation classes and in the MOT Student Handbook (Page 29).
+The dress code is covered in more detail in OSOT 528 preparation classes and in the MOT Student Handbook.

 Do we need to have a car for placement?

 Only indicate that you have a car if you are able and willing to use it during placement.
-For your senior-level placement, you will know whether a vehicle is required from the placement offer.
-Don’t select a placement listing a car as a requirement if you do not have one.
+Don’t select a placement listing a vehicle as a requirement if you do not have one.

 What if I experience bullying or mistreatment on placement?

-Please refer to the workplace safety lecture in Canvas OSOT 528 (Nick Steel) and REDI website.
+Please refer to the workplace safety lecture in Canvas OSOT 528 and REDI website.

 I’ve lost my student name tag – how do I get another one?